Battleground (2015): Aftermath

 Luke Harper's interference in Bray Wyatt's favor during his match with Roman Reigns led to Wyatt partly reuniting The Wyatt Family.
 On the following night's Raw, Reigns defeated Harper by disqualification after Wyatt attacked him leading to Dean Ambrose, who was in Reigns corner during the match to get involved in Reigns ongoing feud with The Wyatt Family.
 Reigns and Ambrose would defeat Wyatt and Harper in a tag team match at SummerSlam.
 This long lengthy feud between them went until Hell in a Cell, where Reigns defeated Wyatt in a Hell in a Cell match.

 The Prime Time Players' (Darren Young and Titus O'Neil) reign as Tag Team Champions would come to an end at SummerSlam where they lost the WWE Tag Team Championship to The New Day (Big E, Kofi Kingston, and Xavier Woods) in a fatal four-way tag team match.

 Randy Orton's feud with Sheamus continued after Battleground, leading to a rematch at SummerSlam, where Sheamus defeated Orton to temporarily end their feud.

-The 2015 Battleground was the final Battleground held before WWE reintroduced the brand extension the following year, where they again split their main roster into two separate brands, Raw and SmackDown, where wrestlers were exclusively assigned to perform and the WWE World Heavyweight Championship had already been renamed to the WWE Championship.
-The 2017 event was held exclusively for SmackDown, as although the 2016 event was the first WWE PPV held following the start of the brand extension, brand-exclusive PPVs did not begin until after the 2016 SummerSlam.
+The 2015 Battleground was the final Battleground held before WWE reintroduced the brand extension the following year, where they again split the main roster into two separate brands, Raw and SmackDown, where wrestlers were exclusively assigned to perform and the WWE World Heavyweight Championship had already been renamed to the WWE Championship.
+The 2017 event was held exclusively for SmackDown, as although the 2016 event was WWE's first PPV and livestreaming event held following the start of the brand extension, brand-exclusive PPVs did not begin until after the 2016 SummerSlam.
+This was also the last Battleground held before the WWE Divas Championship was retired and replaced by a new WWE Women's Championship during the WrestleMania 32 pre-show in April 2016.